jefflovell/launch-school-js101/study-sessions/109-written-study.md

 `array.prototype.forEach()`: This method is called directly on an array and executes a callbackFn for each element in the calling array. `forEach()` is functionally equivalent to a `for` or `while` loop but requires no start or end conditions.
 It will always iterate through every iterable element of the calling array. `forEach()` can only cause side effects as it cannot pass an explicit return value and will always return `undefined`.  **This method does not mutate the caller.**

 `array.prototype.filter()`: This method is called directly on array and executes a callbackFn for each element in the calling array.
-The callbackFn of `filter()` evaluates each element's value against a test condition to determine selection.
+The callbackFn of `filter()` evaluates a test condition to determine selection.
 For each element, if the test evaluates to true, the callbackFn returns the current value to `filter()` to be included as part of a **new array** returned to the caller.
 If no elements of the calling array pass the test, `filter` returns an empty array. **This method does not mutate the caller.**

 `array.prototype.map()`: This method is called directly on an array and executes a callbackFn for each element in the calling array.
 The callbackFn of `map()` performas a transformation on each element passed to it and passes it back to `map()`.
 Once every element has been iterated over, `map()` returns a **new array** to the caller, populated with the transformed values for each element of the calling array.
 The return array is always equal in length to the calling array.
 This also applies to sparse arrays. **This method does not mutate the caller.**